Participation of women in the Olympics: 1948–1956

-At the 1948 Winter Olympics in St. Moritz, women made their debut in the downhill and slalom disciplines, having only competed in the combined event in 1936.
-In 1948, women competed in all of the same alpine skiing disciplines as the men.
+At the 1948 Winter Olympics in St. Moritz, women competed in all of the same alpine skiing events as the men for the first time.
+Women made their debut in the downhill and slalom events, having only competed in the combined event in 1936.
 Barbara Ann Scott of Canada won the ladies' singles figure skating competition, marking the first time a non-European won the gold medal in the event.
-At the London 1948 Summer Olympics, women competed in canoeing for the first time.
-The women competed in the K-1 500 metres discipline.
+Women competed in canoeing for the first time at the London 1948 Summer Olympics, only competing in the K-1 500 metres event.
+This was the first Summer Olympics since sailing was introduced to not allow women to participate in the sport, provoking pushback from many including Peter Scott, chairman of the British YRA (Yacht Racing Association) Olympic Committee.
+The decision to ban women sailors would be reversed at the very next Summer Olympics.
 Alice Coachman won a gold medal in the women's high jump at the 1948 Summer Olympics, marking the first gold medal won by a Black woman for the United States.
+Dutch athlete Fanny Blankers-Koen (dubbed "the Flying Housewife") won four gold medals at the Games, matching the number of medals Jesse Owens had won twelve years earlier.
+She also held the world records in the high jump and the long jump but did not compete in those events as the rules prohibited women from competing in more than three individual events at the time.

 At the 1952 Winter Olympics held in Oslo, women competed in cross-country skiing for the first time.
 They competed in the 10 kilometre distance.
-At the 1952 Summer Olympics held in Helsinki, women were allowed to compete in equestrian for the first time.
-They competed in the dressage event which was open to both men and women to compete against one another.
-Danish equestrian Lis Hartel of Denmark won the silver medal in the individual competition alongside men.
-At the 1956 Winter Olympics held in Cortina d'Ampezzo, the 3 × 5 kilometre relay cross country event was added to the program.
-The 1956 Summer Olympics held in Melbourne, had a programme identical to that of the prior Olympiad.
+At the 1952 Summer Olympics held in Helsinki, women were allowed to compete in equestrian for the first time since the hacks and hunter combined event in 1900.
+They competed in dressage which was open to both men and women competing against one another.
+Danish equestrian Lis Hartel of Denmark won the silver medal in the individual competition competing alongside men.
+A women's team portable apparatus event, a precursor to rhythmic gymnastics, was also introduced.

+At the 1956 Winter Olympics held in Cortina d'Ampezzo, the 3 × 5 kilometre cross-country relay event was added to the programme.
+The 1956 Summer Olympics held in Melbourne had a programme identical to that of the prior Olympiad.
+The equestrian events for these Games were held in Stockholm due to Australia's strict equine quarantine laws.